 Ugandan English, or Uglish (pronounced you-glish), is the dialect of English spoken in Uganda.
 As with similar dialects spoken elsewhere, Ugandan English has developed a strong local flavor.
 The speech patterns of Ugandan languages strongly influence spoken English.
 Uganda has a large variety of indigenous languages, and someone familiar with Uganda can readily identify the native language of a person speaking English.
 Ugandan speakers will alter foreign words to make them sound more euphonic.

-The english language is an amalgamation of cultures, intricacies and experiences.
+The English language is an amalgamation of cultures, intricacies, and experiences.
 A lot of the common words used have strange origins.
 Would you like to find out?
-Check out our article about Eponyms.
+Check out our article about English Eponyms.